lapalme/pyrealb/demos/flight_infos/README.md

 * Because of the need of a special environment (RASA runs only in Python 3.8 or 3.9), it is preferable to test with a copy of the `RASA_bot` directory in a Python 3.9 virtual environment which includes RASA instead of the version in this directory.
 * As our goal was to show how to show how `pyrealb` could be used as a RASA NLG server, we did not spend time _tuning_ the learning parameters of RASA.
 This might explain why intent determination is not always _ideal_.

 There is already a _vanilla_ pretrained model in the RASA_bot directory.
-Make sure that you have an appropriate RASA system installed as described in the [accompanying text](RASA-INTRO.md).
+Make sure that you have an appropriate RASA system installed as described in the first five steps of the [accompanying text](RASA-INTRO.md#Initial-install-and-test-of-the-RASA-environment).

 1. `cd RASA_bot`
 2. If some examples have changed, run `make_training_data.py` and retrain with `rasa train`  (be patient!)
 3. Launch the NLG server with `python3 nlg_server.py`
 4. Interact with RASA using one of the following:
    1. the console: `rasa shell` and type questions at the `Your input ->` prompt
+      1. to check that the NLG server is working: type `good morning`, it should answer by `Monday in Chicago:...`
+      2.
    2. the RASA chat widget:
       1. in another console, type `rasa run` wait until `Rasa server is up and running.`
+      2. launch a local web server, such as `http-server -c-1` if using [this server](https://www.npmjs.com/package/http-server), which should be run from the parent directory of RASA_bot
-      2. launch a local web server to serve the file `RASA-Client.html` and type questions in the chat box.
+      3. load the file `RASA-Client.html` and type questions in the chat box.
+Note that because of the many websites interacting, _Cross Origin Requests_ should not be **blocked**.
-      3. After a few interactions, this could display something like:
+      4. after a few interactions, this could display something like:
 ![](images/RASA_with_server.jpg)